SEL in the Classroom: Lower Elementary

 SEL & READING WORKSHOP: A teacher talks about the SEL skills essential for partner reading, shares about how she teaches those skills to students through utilizing the Caring School Community check-in meetings.
 This video includes students engaging in partner reading and CSC check-in meeting utilizing SEL skills.

-SEL: LEARN, LIVE, TEACH: A teacher describes how participating in the OUSD SEL demo site project has shifted her practice and how former SEL Coordinator, Mary Hurley, has supported her growth.
+SEL: LEARN, LIVE, TEACH: A teacher describes how participating in the OUSD SEL demo site project has shifted her practice and how a former SEL Coordinator supported her growth.

 IMPORTANCE OF RELATIONSHIPS IN THE CLASSROOM: A teacher talks about how creating powerful relationships is the foundation of why she teaches.